SimonC05/Expense-Tracker/README.md

 - Python 3.7+
 - Python package: 'mysql-connector-python'
 - MySQL Server installed and running
-- Ensure to update MySQL credentials at top of the file, changing "your_password" with your MySQL password
+- Ensure to update MySQL credentials at top of file, changing "your_password" with your MySQL password

 Install the package via pip: